 Although some big accounting firms employ forensic accountants, when you look beyond the Big Four accounting firms, you can work for a forensic accounting consulting or risk management firm, a legal firm, an insurance company, or in law enforcement.
 Your job might include tracing funds and locating hidden assets or investigating bankruptcy fraud, credit card fraud, or embezzlement.

 If you’re a fan of TV shows that focus on catching white-collar criminals, this type of cops-and-robbers accounting job would be appealing.
 To succeed in accounting careers such as this, you must be detail-oriented and have an eye for gathering forensic intelligence.

-There is an endless list of nonprofit organizations that hire accountants, including pet shelters, homeless shelters, battered women’s organizations and historical societies.
+There is an endless list of nonprofit organizations that hire accountants, including food banks, pet shelters, women’s organizations and historical societies.
 Other types of nonprofits include nature preserves, churches, and numerous organizations that support education and the arts.